ReSwift/ReactiveReSwift/README.md

 ![](Docs/img/reswift_concept.png)

-For a very simple app, that maintains a counter that can be increased and decreased, you can define the app state as following:
+For a very simple app, one that maintains a counter that can be increased and decreased, you can define the app state as following:

 ```swift
 struct AppState: StateType {